-Dwight Schrute’s Terrific German – Part 3: German Traditions Posted by Sten on May 23, 2019 in Culture, Film, Language, People, Television, Traditions, vocabulary
+Dwight Schrute’s Terrific German – Part 3: German Traditions Posted by Sten on May 23, 2019 in Culture, Language, Traditions

 You may remember Dwight Schrute, the quirky top paper salesman from NBC’s “The Office” (by the way, there is a German spin-off, called Stromberg).
 While the sitcom celebrated its finale back in May 2013, it is still one of the most watched shows today.
 And Mr Schrute is one of the audience’s favorite characters.
 Not only his dorky, freaky personality makes him uniquely popular, but also the emphasis on German stereotypes.
 From his strict sense of law and order to his upkeep of old Schrute family traditions, he proudly lives his German (Pennsylvania Dutch) heritage.
 Let’s take a deeper dive into all of Dwight’s Germanness throughout ALL 9 seasons of The Office.
 From his word use to nods to German culture and traditions.
 Today, we look at the German traditions Dwight brought into Dunder Mifflin, and check them on their Germanness!